zbicin/zbicin.github.io/source/_posts/Learn-JavaScript-not-frameworks.md

 ### The reasonable approach

 What I suggest instead is choosing whatever library you like most (because of syntax, community support or tossing a coin) and sticking to it.
 In the meantime learn general ideas, architectural patterns and JavaScript fundamentals.
 Concepts of e.g. DOM manipulation, inheritance, routing, a component or a controller are universal and commonly used in all of the modern libraries.
-Having those basics, you'll be able to pick any new tool in the future and **become considerably good at it within just a week or two**.
+Having those basics, you'll be able to pick **any new tool in the future** and become considerably good at it within just a week or two.

 {% unsplash p OQSCtabGkSY "Jessica Ruscello" %}